ajmastra/cs-386-event-pulse/project_documentation/d6-implementation2.md

 ## 6. Lessons learned
 During this release, we had to fulfill a lot of daunting requirements we made back in D2.
 We were pretty nervous regarding relationships and the additions of models to our system, so comments, friends, and interests were pretty scary to implement.
 During the early stages, interests were returned as strings and set into the User, but now we've worked on Comments, which have their own class, and then a N:N relationship with User towards itself, which was relatively easy to implement.
 Doing these created a commenting system to be added to events as well as users being able to friend each other.
 This allowed our software to focus on its core values, like allowing users to connect with one another, learning about what it means to align with our core values.
 With this in mind, we dedicated some time to learn how to add side-by-side HTML elements and override a previously-existing element in our software, like the previous "interest" system.
 Having an "admin" user was easy to implement, but doing so meant we had to learn how to previously rewrite a good portion of our if statements in the system.
 All in all, it's important to see how rewriting a system can take a lot of time and head-scratching, especially since our project is relatively tiny compared to bigger industry software.
+In the future, I think if we were to focus more time on getting deadlines done early, it would be signifigantly easier to communicate with others about problems, allowing all of us to make seamless implementations and contributions.
+One other thing we'd do differently would be to work on "daunting" things earlier, as once the "scary" relationships were out of the way, a lot more progress was made regarding final implementation.